diarmuidie/ImageRack/README.md

 });
 ```

+`$exception` is an instance of the caught exception.

 `$response` is an instance of `Symfony\Component\HttpFoundation\Response`.
 See the [Symfony HTTP-Foundation docs](http://symfony.com/doc/current/components/http_foundation/introduction.html#response) for more info on what you can do with the response.